mapeditor/tiled/docs/manual/custom-properties.rst

    support for **predefining the properties for each data type**.
 So defining which custom properties are valid for maps, tilesets, layers, etc. (`#1410 <https://github.com/bjorn/tiled/issues/1410>`__)

-   Finally, the predefined properties would work very well together with explicit **support for projects**.
-Then you could switch between different projects or get started on an existing project, without needing to configure Tiled to use the right object type definitions.

    If you like any of these plans, please help me getting around to it faster by `sponsoring Tiled development <https://www.mapeditor.org/donate>`__.
 The